braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/user_permissions.md

 # Setting user permissions

 Braze’s user permission feature allows you to choose who can access your apps on the Braze dashboard by assigning different users with either admin (designated by a yellow crown next to your username) or limited permission.
 The creator of the app group will automatically be granted Administrator access.
-These settings can be found by navigating to your name in the upper right corner of the dashboard and selecting "Manage Users" from the drop-down.
+These settings can be found by navigating to your name in the upper right corner of the dashboard and selecting **Manage Users** from the drop-down.

 ![User Permissions][30]